-Business Climate Leaders (BCL) is a project of Citizens' Climate Lobby (CCL), a global NGO, is a fast-growing group of skilled CCL volunteers who are engaging major American businesses and business organizations in effective non-partisan climate advocacy.
+Business Climate Leaders (BCL) is a project of Citizens' Climate Lobby (CCL).
+BCL is a group of skilled CCL volunteers who engage major American businesses and business organizations in effective nonpartisan climate advocacy.

 Because CCL chapters cover every Congressional district, we offer unique opportunities for community-based climate advocacy.

-Given the urgency of the situation, it is imperative that business leaders put their shoulders to the levers of change and catalyze.
+Given the urgency of the situation, it is imperative that business leaders put their shoulders to the levers of change.
 Dr. James Hansen puts it simply: “It is the captains of industry that have the power to save us.”

 BCL PARTICIPATING COMPANIES